 It is well known that the cardinality of $\mathcal{M}_n$ is the $n$-th Motzkin number $M_n$.
 The bijections between our combinatorial objects and Motzkin paths are well studied in \cite{Barnabei,Chen2}.
-Firstly, Baranabei et al.~\cite{Barnabei} studied the bijection of Biane \cite{Biane} restricted to involutions.
-The bijection of Biane maps an involution into a Motzkin path whose down steps are labelled with an integer that does not exceed its height, while the other steps are unlabelled.
-Baranabei et al.~ proved the following characterizations: \begin{itemize} \item An involution $\tau$ avoids $4321$ if and only if the label of any down step in the corresponding Motzkin path is $1$. \item An involution $\tau$ avoids $3412$ if and only if the label of any down step in the corresponding Motzkin path equals its height. \end{itemize} Consequently, when restricted to $4321$- and $3412$-avoiding involutions, we can therefore ignore the labels on Motzkin paths.
-Secondly, using reduced decomposition of Motzkin paths, Chen et al~\cite{Chen2} exhibited a bijection between $S_n(321,3\bar{1}42)$ and $\M_n$ which exchange the statistics $\inv$ and $\area-\sh_{u}$.
-Throughout these two bijections, we interpret the statistics $\crs$ and $\nes$ in terms of statistics on Motzkin paths.
+Firstly, Barnabei et al.~\cite{Barnabei} studied the bijection of Biane \cite{Biane} restricted to involutions.
+The bijection of Biane maps an involution into a Motzkin path whose down steps are labelled with an integer that does not exceed their height, while the other steps are unlabelled.
+Barnabei et al.~ proved the following characterisations: \begin{itemize} \item An involution $\tau$ avoids $4321$ if and only if the label of any down step in the corresponding Motzkin path is $1$. \item An involution $\tau$ avoids $3412$ if and only if the label of any down step in the corresponding Motzkin path equals its height. \end{itemize} Consequently, when restricted to $4321$- and $3412$-avoiding involutions, we can ignore the labels on Motzkin paths.
+Secondly, using reduced decomposition of Motzkin paths, Chen et al~\cite{Chen2} exhibited a bijection between $S_n(321,3\bar{1}42)$ and $\M_n$ which exchanges the statistics $\inv$ and $\area-\sh_{u}$.
+Through these two bijections, we interpret the statistics $\crs$ and $\nes$ in terms of statistics on Motzkin paths.
 Thus, as main results, we find the following combinatorial interpretations of $M_n(q)$ and $\tilde{M}_n(q)$. \begin{theorem} We have the following identities

-\end{theorem} We organize the rest of this paper in three sections.
-Section \ref{sec2} is a preliminary section in which we define some statistics over Motzkin path and we compute the generating function of their joint distribution.
-In Section \ref{sec3} and Section \ref{sec4}, by serving the obtained result in Section \ref{sec2} throughout the bijections of Biane \cite{Biane} and Chen et al. \cite{Chen2}, we compute and express in terms of continued fractions the distributions of $\crs$ and $\nes$ over the sets $I_n(4321)$, $I_n(3412)$ and $S_n(321,3\bar{1}42)$.
-Throughout the obtained continued fractions, we provide the proof of Theorem \ref{main}.
+\end{theorem} We organise the rest of this paper in three sections.
+Section \ref{sec2} is a preliminary section in which we define some statistics over Motzkin paths and we compute the generating function of their joint distribution.
+In Section \ref{sec3} and \ref{sec4}, making use of the result obtained in Section \ref{sec2} using the bijections of Biane \cite{Biane} and Chen et al. \cite{Chen2}, we compute and express, in terms of continued fractions, the distributions of $\crs$ and $\nes$ over the sets $I_n(4321)$, $I_n(3412)$, and $S_n(321,3\bar{1}42)$.
+Using the obtained continued fractions, we provide the proof of Theorem \ref{main}.